Policymaking Simulations: Get Informed & Share Your Views with Congress

+Voice of the People works to identify the public’s views on public policy by surveying large representative samples of Americans — nationally and in states and congressional districts.
 While Congress is often too polarized to solve many of our nation’s pressing issues, VOP has found a remarkable degree of consensus among the American people on a wide range of policy matters.